Vincenzo0709/matmul/README.md

-# Vitis HLS dot product
+# Vitis HLS GEMM
-This repository automates IP building for Vitis HLS GEMM component.
-It also provides application bare-metal code.
+This repository automates IP building for Vitis HLS GEMM component and provides application bare-metal code.
 It is all arranged to be UninaSoC directories-compliant.

 You can clone all git repository or copy only fetch_sources.sh.